Ilija Pantelić

-Ilija Pantelić (Илија Пантелић; 2 August 1942 – 17 November 2014) was a Serbian footballer who played as a goalkeeper, primarily for Serbian side Vojvodina and French sides Bastia and Paris Saint-Germain, as well as the Yugoslavia national team.
+Ilija Pantelić (Илија Пантелић; 2 August 1942 – 17 November 2014) was a Yugoslav and Serbian professional footballer who played as a goalkeeper.

 Club career

-After playing for BAK Bela Crkva and Radnički Sombor, Pantelić spent eight seasons at Vojvodina between 1961 and 1969.
-He collected 176 appearances and netted six goals in the Yugoslav First League, helping them win the title in the 1965–66 season.
+After playing for Radnički Sombor in the Yugoslav Second League, Pantelić spent eight seasons at Yugoslav First League side Vojvodina between 1961 and 1969.
+He collected 176 league appearances and netted six goals, helping them win the title in the 1965–66 season.
 During his time at the club, Pantelić managed to score a hat-trick in a league game against Trešnjevka, as well as a goal against Atlético Madrid in the first leg of the 1966–67 European Cup second round.

 In 1969, Pantelić moved to France and joined Paris-Neuilly, before switching to Marseille.
 He also played for Bastia (1971–1974) and Paris Saint-Germain (1974–1977), amassing over 200 appearances in the top flight of French football.

 International career

 At international level, Pantelić was capped 18 times for Yugoslavia from 1964 to 1968.
 He represented the country at UEFA Euro 1968, as Yugoslavia lost to Italy in the final.